cjdbarlow/Part-One/hypoxia.md

 * Ischaemic hypoxia is due to impaired cardiac output resulting in impaired oxygen delivery

 ###Histotoxic Hypoxia
-* Histotoxic hypoxia is due to impaired tissue oxidative processes, preventing utilisatioin of delivered oxygen
+* Histotoxic hypoxia is due to impaired tissue oxidative processes, preventing utilisation of delivered oxygen
 * Most common cause of histotoxic hypoxia is cyanide poisoning, which inhibits cytochrome oxidase and prevents oxidative phosphorylation
-* Managed by using methylene blue or nitrites, which form methhaemoglobin, in turn reacting with cyanide to form the non-toxic cyanmethaemoglobin
+* Managed by using methylene blue or nitrites, which form methaemoglobin, in turn reacting with cyanide to form the non-toxic cyanmethaemoglobin

 ##Effects of Hypoxia
 * With a normal PaCO<sub>2</sub>, PaO<sub>2</sub> must fall to 50mmHg before an increase in ventilation occurs